-For about ten years Jane had been coming to the classes I taught in the evenings, at a local school with her husband, and then for a couple of years after that continued coming though he was too ill to attend.
+For about ten years Jane had been coming with her husband to the classes I taught in the evenings, at a local school, and then for a couple of years after that continued coming though he was too ill to attend.
 The class kept her mind off things she would say, or keep her mind at least on other things.
 She said she would talk to him about the classes he was missing and they would relive elements of them, some of the topics we discussed, and the mild arguments that occasionally ensued.
 I couldn't see them arguing too much; there was in Jim's demeanour a disposition for laughter that suggested no amount of seriousness could undermine the humorous perspective that made up his world.
 Yet at the same time, he was never frivolous with an idea, and he could run with it for an hour if you wanted to do so.
 His humour was often absurd, ironic and even cynical, but it was never deflective.
 He had no interest in the cheap laugh and nor did Jane.
 Anyway, they both always enjoyed the stimulation the class gave them, even if there was a period of time (about a year I think) where they didn't come at all.
 I taught philosophy and each week assigned the students a short text by a well-known philosopher.
 Over the year I've taught anything from Ethics in Ancient Philosophy to Morality and the Enlightenment, Aesthetic Theory to the Age of Idealism, as well as numerous political theory classes and many on epistemological questions.
 About the only topic I tend to avoid is pure logic.

 I knew Jim and Jane well enough yet never socialised with them beyond regular drinks after the class, and knew they lived a few miles from Edinburgh but I had never visited the village let alone them.
 When Jim died I didn't even know about the funeral it happened during the summer holidays and Jane said that she didn't want to disturb me; that no doubt I was enjoying the break and the last thing I wanted to do was attend someone's burial.
 It is true I wouldn't likely have interrupted the holiday to return for a funeral, though it had coincided with the day I got back.
 I flew in from Grenada and was in Edinburgh before lunchtime.
 The funeral was in the early afternoon and logistically I could have made it.
 The village was only a mile beyond the airport.
 Jane told me a couple of days after it took place and I was saddened that I missed it.
 But at the same time I never really knew Jane that well, and Jim seemed already to have disappeared, an occasional presence as Jane would invoke him but otherwise somehow already dead long before he passed away.